 On extended overnight trips, girls and volunteers can spend three or more nights at a point of interest.
 Points of interest can range anywhere from a nearby Girl Scout facility or campsite to across the continental United States.

 Travel within the United States offers many different cultural opportunities.
 Before your trip, immersing your troop in the culture of your point of interest can be a great way to get girls excited and discover culturally relevant activities.
+Check out this Girl Scout Guide to US Travel from Girl Scouts of the USA for tips and resources.

 Appropriate for: Seniors and Ambassadors